darkxeno/js-code-test/README.frontend.md

 This is the human specification of the previous payload:

 * `matchId`: Mandatory string that identifies the current match.
 * `boardState`: Array or Object of strings that contain the state of the board.
-It has a size of 3 x 3 row and each element has one of the following values: `x`, `-` or `o`
+It should include 3 x 3 elements (row x columns) and each element has one of the following values: `x`, `-` or `o`
 * `lastMove`: Mandatory object that contains information of the last move.
-It contains two mandatory fields that indicates the type of mark you want to add (valid values: `x` and `o`) and another one that indicates the position where you want to put it.
+It contains two mandatory fields that indicates the type of mark you want to add (valid values: `x` and `o`) and another one that indicates the position where the player played before.

 Additionally, you can add three additional fields to store any kind of information you consider relevant for this challenge.